Scooletz/QueueBatch/README.md

 ### Faster queues

 `QueueBatch` provides an alternative client for accessing Azure Storage Queues that is much faster then the one provided by SDK (up to 20x).
-To enable it (it's opt-in), you need to set `.UseFasterQueues` to `true`.
+To enable it (it's opt-in), you need to set `UseFasterQueues` to `true`.

 ```c#
 public static void MyFunc([QueueBatchTrigger("myqueue", UseFasterQueues = true)] IMessageBatch batch)